dis-data-modeling-2020/slides/assignment2.md

 1950|39|42|65|...
 1951|...|...|...|...

+### Bonus (up to 5 points)
-Bonus: Create some interesting figures (in spreadsheet software, with R or any other visualitation software you know) on the development of genres over time.
+Create some interesting figures (in spreadsheet software, with R or any other visualitation software you know) on the development of genres over time.